Livinston-Bran/Smart-Application/README.md

 # Smart-Application

--In this project, you will embark on the creation of a comprehensive C# application designed to manage your smart home effortlessly.
+- In this project, you will embark on the creation of a comprehensive C# application designed to manage your smart home effortlessly.
--The journey begins with an attractive splash screen that seamlessly transitions to a user-friendly login form.
+- The journey begins with an attractive splash screen that seamlessly transitions to a user-friendly login form.

 ![logo](https://github.com/Livinston-Bran/Smart-Application/blob/main/img/pic1.PNG)
 ![logo](https://github.com/Livinston-Bran/Smart-Application/blob/main/img/pic2.PNG)